 "May the Father of all mercies scatter light, and not darkness, upon our paths." —George Washington (1790)

-Each year, our family observes with due respect and reverence six national historic days of recognition: Patriots Day, Memorial Day, Independence Day, Constitution Day, Veterans Day, and Thanksgiving.
+Each year, our family observes with due respect and reverence eight national historic days which are irrevocably linked to American Liberty and the Founding of our Republic: George Washington Day, Patriots Day honoring generations of American Patriots, Memorial Day, Independence Day, Constitution Day, Veterans Day, Thanksgiving and Christmas.

 Christmas Through the Generations

 The Book of Luke contains the most familiar account on the Birth of Jesus: